 And while we want to give our clients the answers they are looking for as quickly as possible, we also want to set realistic expectations.
 That’s why we have done a little digging into which pension providers respond the quickest and which take the longest to supply essential details.

-Our research for 2017 covers 12,337 requests for information made by Portafina on behalf of 6,821 new clients to over 650 different defined contribution, defined benefit pension scheme providers and scheme administrators.
+Our research for 2018 covers 11,431 requests for information made by Portafina on behalf of 5,523 new clients to over 650 different defined contribution and defined benefit pension scheme providers, and scheme administrators.

-So, which provider tops our third annual league table and which falls short?
+So, which provider tops our fourth annual league table, and which falls short?
 And more importantly, does yours feature and where?